MicrosoftDocs/dynamics-365-intelligent-order-management/topics/manual-order-orchestration.md

 The Clone order feature supports cloning existing sales orders so that they can be reordered.

-To clone an existing sales order, follow these steps.
+To clone an existing sales order, follow these steps:

 1. On the **Order listing** page, select the order to clone.
 1. On the top menu, select **Clone**.
 The following message appears: "Cloning in progress.
 Please wait."